ayleph/mediagoblin-lepture_captcha/README.rst

 mediagoblin-lepturecaptcha
 ==========================

-Implementation of Hsiaoming Yang's Python captcha for GNU MediaGoblin
+mediagoblin-lepturecaptcha is an implementation of Hsiaoming Yang's Python captcha for GNU MediaGoblin.